muhammadashfaq/flutter-test-task/ReadMe.md

  - Use the movies API to integrate them in the project
  - Project structure, Networking, and State management, Custom widgets will be a plus point.

+## Delivery instructions
+ - Make a public repository and push the code
+ - Make sure to provide the instructions to run the project
+ - provide the repository link

+## Task Deadline
+ - 3 days

 ## Screenshots